Paulooh007/Paulooh007/README.md

 </br>

-- 🌱 I’m currently learning to build ML Infrastructure on web,mobile and Cloud :nerd_face:
+- 🌱 I'm currently learning to build ML infrastructure for web, mobile, and cloud platforms :nerd_face:
 - 👯 I’m looking to collaborate on any cool ML/Software project

 <br />